-- Type: Boolean - Availability: Numerical atomic orbital basis - Description: If restart\save is set to true and an electronic iteration is finished, calculations can be restarted from the charge density file, which are saved in the former calculation.
-Please ensure read\file\dir is correct, and the charge density file exist.
+- Type: Boolean - Availability: Numerical atomic orbital basis - Description: If restart\save is set to true and an electronic iteration is finished, calculations can be restarted from the charge density file and Hamiltonian matrix file, which are saved in the former calculation.
+Please ensure read\file\dir is correct, and the charge density file and Hamiltonian matrix file exist. - Default: False